thom4parisot/thom4.net/source/about/index.md

   type: full
 ---

+My name is Thomas Parisot, I design web software — its code, its governance, its usage — as part of the [dtc innovation][] co-op.
+We created this small and safe environment to design valuable projects with our customers.
+{ .leading }

-**Thomas Parisot** is my full name and people often call me *Tom*.
+People often call me *Tom*.
 My long lasting nickname *Oncle Tom* is a friendly pun to our *digital slavery*.

-I design web software — its code, its governance, its usage — as part of the [dtc innovation][] co-op.
-We created this small and safe environment to design valuable projects with our customers.

 ## Values